jooin95/SAAD-Net/README.md

 # SAAD-Net: Scale-Adaptive Anomaly-aware Defect Network

-Official implementation of **"SAAD-Net: Scale-Adaptive Anomaly-aware Defect Network with Contrastive Learning for Multi-Class Defect Classification"** (Scientific Reports, 2026).
+Official implementation of **"SAAD-Net: Scale-Adaptive Anomaly-aware Defect Network with Contrastive Learning for Multi-Class Defect Classification"**.

 SAAD-Net is a classification architecture for industrial defect inspection, built on a Swin Transformer V2-Tiny backbone with three defect-specific modules: